 myeloma, a type of cancer.
 Or an abnormal Bence-Jones test result may mean you have

-is a type of blood cancer.
-It affects plasma cells.
+myeloma is a type of blood cancer that affects plasma cells.
 These are immune system

-cells

-that make antibodies to help fight infections.
-Most plasma cells live in bone marrow,
+cells that make antibodies to help fight infections.
+Most plasma cells live in bone

-are made.
-Multiple myeloma takes up space and leaves less space for normal bone marrow.
+cells are made.
+Multiple myeloma takes up space and leaves less space for normal bone

 Anemia.
 This is not enough red blood cells.
 It can lead to weakness and tiredness.